toshiakit/MatGPT/README.md

 To use MatGPT on MATLAB Online, simply click [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=toshiakit/MatGPT&file=MatGPT.mlapp) MATLAB Online pulls the content of this repo, including "LLMS with MATLAB" submodule.

+Please note that "Open in MATLAB Online" button on the File Exchange doesn't pull the submodule.
+You will need to pull LLMs with MATLAB separately and add it to the 'LLMs with MATLAB' folder in the helpers folder.

 #### MATLAB Desktop

 Use Git commands to clone the repo to your local directory, and then clone the submodules.
 This will ensure you get the 'LLMs with MATLAB' library.